jhpark35/jhpark35.github.io/_pages/about.md

 <a id="about-me"></a>

-I am a Ph.D. student in the Department of Electrical and Computer Engineering at Sungkyunkwan University.
-My research focuses on computer architecture and hardware–software co-design for memory-centric AI systems.
-I study how emerging AI workloads interact with modern memory architectures, and develop system-level techniques to improve their efficiency and reliability.
+I am a Ph.D. student in the Department of Electrical and Computer Engineering at Sungkyunkwan University, supervised by Prof. Jong Hwan Ko.
+My research focuses on computer architecture, especially hardware–software co-design for memory-centric AI systems.
+I have explored performance and reliability challenges that arise when emerging AI workloads are mapped onto modern memory architectures.

 My work spans ReRAM-, SRAM-, DRAM-, and HBM-based processing-in-memory architectures.
 Recently, I have been exploring DRAM-PIM and HBM-PIM designs for efficient and reliable large language model (LLM) inference.